 Ariel Green, Parent Peacemaker and Program Specialist (she/her)

-The Parent Peacemakers are a group of leading, grassroots mothers, fathers, grandmothers, and grandfathers who work in East Baltimore as trained Community Health Workers (CHWs).
 They receive monthly stipends for creating and implementing policies and practices for peacemaking and wellness in their community.
 Their grassroots abolitionist community-organizing and leadership is responsible for many milestones that have reduced violence, provided alternatives to mass incarceration, and uplifted wellness in East Baltimore.
 Some of these peacemakers appear in videos on the impact page of our website.
-Given the extremely sensitive nature of anti-violence programming (and to protect people who have been impacted by the criminal justice system), we adhere to HIPAA, FERPA, and MPIPA law and keep most Peacemakers' identities confidential.
-Individuals depicted on this website agreed to the release of their images.

 The Youth Peacemakers are a group of grassroots youth leaders between the ages of 14 and 24 who work to uplift nonviolence and peacemaking in East Baltimore, receiving stipends for their work as trained junior Community Health Workers (CHWs).
 Some of these youth appear in videos on the impact page of our website and we adhere to HIPAA, FERPA, and MPIPA law.
 The youth featured here gave us permission to share themselves on our website.
 Youth Peacemakers receive pre-career/pre-college mentoring and workforce development training as well as ongoing education in trauma-informed care, conflict resolution, restorative justice, de-escalation, Social and Emotional Learning, and peer/community counseling.
 They spread the good news of peacemaking within their homes, schools, and neighborhoods within targeted campaigns by word-of-mouth and by video.
+Several youth are integrated into the Parent Peacemakers' SB group.